Japan just unveiled a human washing machine and it cleans you with microbubbles and soothing music

 DISCOVER SBX CARS – The global premium auction platform powered by Supercar Blondie

-The human washing machine will does a lot more than just clean
+The human washing machine will do a lot more than just clean

 Believe it or not, the Human Washing Machine of the Future isn’t a new idea.